Start a swimming workout

 - Press and hold the Digital Crown on the side of your Apple Watch until the display says Unlocked.1 Your watch makes a sound, and you might feel water on your wrist.

 To lock your Apple Watch again, swipe right, then tap the Water Lock button .

 - To pause your workout, press the Digital Crown and side button.

 - Turn the Digital Crown to unlock the screen.

 - Swipe right, then tap the End button .

 When your workout ends, your Apple Watch shows you a summary of your workout, including the strokes that you swam.
-To see more, check your workout history in the Activity app on your iPhone.
+To see more, check your workout history in the Fitness app on your iPhone.

 View splits and sets

 - On your iPhone, open the Fitness app.